roadsidemultimedia/Docs/getting-started/dashboard-account.md

 ## Account ##

-The **Account** panel which is located in Visiual Editor Toolbar &rarr; Account, includes three tabs.
+The **Account** panel which is located in Visual Editor Toolbar &rarr; Account, includes three tabs.

 <ul>
 <li>The <strong>Welcome!</strong> tab provides a simple congratulations message for using PageLines DMS and a getting started video.</li>